MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/faq-platform-monthly-updates.md

 ## Can partners see the platform update communication before the customer or get an update earlier?

 Partners can sign up for the PEAP program to get access to the early access to the platform bits.
-We also ask that partners be added to the Customers project as a stakeholder or as an interested party in the Notification List.
-We are looking at publishing a predictable schedule of the updates in the upcoming months.
+We also ask that partners be added to the customer's project as a stakeholder or as an interested party in the Notification list.
+We are looking at publishing a schedule of the updates in the upcoming months.